Brendon Lewis: Nevada

 During the 2023 season, Lewis was named as Nevada's starting quarterback.

-In week seven of the 2024 season, Lewis led the Wolfpack in passing, rushing and receiving yards in a victory over Oregon State.
+In week seven of the 2024 season, Lewis led the Wolf Pack in passing, rushing and receiving yards in a victory over Oregon State.
 Lewis ran for a career-high 151 yards to go along with his 51 passing and 18 receiving yards.

 Memphis

 On December 20, 2024, Lewis transferred to the Memphis Tigers.